Master of Architecture (MArch) Admissions

 - Resume (Two page maximum): A summary of your experiences in education, work, travel, volunteering, and other relevant areas.

-Please name the file “Lastname_Firstname_ MArch_2024.pdf”.
+Please name the file “Lastname_Firstname_ MArch_2026.pdf”.
 The package should not exceed 30 MB (resolution is for screen viewing, not print) and the page size should be around 8.5” x 11”.

-If you hold an undergraduate degree from an accredited North American architecture program and are applying to the two-year MArch, you must complete and submit this form with your application.
-Email your course outlines (a separate pdf document for each course you list in the form) with your UCID number to admissions@sapl.ucalgary.ca by February 15.
-If the files are large please email using a link to a file-sharing site.
+If you hold an undergraduate degree from an accredited North American architecture program and are applying to the two-year MArch, you must complete the Foundation Year Course Waiver Webform and upload course outlines for each course you have taken that you feel cover the content of our Foundation Year courses.

 Sample MArch Application Portfolios